AvaloniaUI/avalonia-docs/docs/concepts/reactiveui/command-update.md

 This page introduces how you can use Avalonia UI binding to initiate changes on a view model from controls like buttons that have a `Command` attribute.

-For example, you can use this view model with an action defined in the method `ButtonAction`:&#x20;
+For example, you can use this view model with an action defined in the method `ButtonAction`:

 ```
 public class MainWindowViewModel : ViewModelBase